apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 ### Spring Boot

-We have upgraded to latest release at this time which is Spring Boot 2.3.4.
+We have upgraded to the latest release at this time which is Spring Boot 2.3.4.
 Support for Spring Boot 2.4 is planned for Camel 3.7.